manofolomoha/Stream-1-Project/README.md

 # Forum App
 ##Overview.
 This Forum app is  being built as a coursework project.
-when completed, it will allow users to sign in, create discussions and post cmments.
+when completed, it will allow users to sign in, create discussions and post comments.

 ##Features.
 No functionality has been implemented yet.
 (See the Change Log)